Semi-ATE/Metis/README.md

 Result :
 - No more fiddling around with STDF parsers, but working with data 1 second after the tester has finished! (or even WHILE the tester is still running)
-- Tools can set-up from this level much easier!
+- Custom tools can set-up from this level much easier!